publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schII/m__us_usc_t42_s3011.md

             (G) develop research plans, and conduct and arrange for research, in the field of American Native aging with a special emphasis on the gathering of statistics on the status of older individuals who are Native Americans;

-            (H) develop and provide technical assistance and training programs to grantees under subchapter X of this chapter;
+            (H) develop and provide technical assistance and training programs to grantees under subchapter X;

             (I)

              promote coordination—

-                (i) between the administration of subchapter III of this chapter and the administration of subchapter X of this chapter; and
+                (i) between the administration of subchapter III and the administration of subchapter X; and

-                (ii) between programs established under subchapter III of this chapter by the Assistant Secretary and programs established under subchapter X of this chapter by the Assistant Secretary;
+                (ii) between programs established under subchapter III by the Assistant Secretary and programs established under subchapter X by the Assistant Secretary;

                 including sharing among grantees information on programs funded, and on training and technical assistance provided, under such subchapters; and